 Sai Kung is one of the busiest, and most happening places in Hong Kong over any given weekend.
 Everyone from far and wide comes to visit Sai Kung to enjoy its hikes, beaches, country park, and other natural attractions.

 Sai Kung has so much to do that one could keep coming back here every weekend, and still discover something new.
-However, one of the biggest challenges is getting to Sai Kung from Hong Kong Island, or anywhere not close to Sai Kung.
-The demand for public transport outstrips the supply on weekends.
+There’s enough to see in Sai Kung town, or make a day trip from Sai Kung to one of the outlying areas.

-For first timers, Sai Kung offers plenty to explore within the town area.
+For first timers, Sai Kung offers plenty to explore within the town.
 From walks along the pier, to restaurants, and quaint cafes.
-One can easily spend a day in Sai Kung just walking around and discovering the town.
+One can easily spend a day in Sai Kung discovering the town.
 Also, there’s always something happening in Sai Kung over the weekends.
 So keep an eye out for that.

 2. Discover High Island Reservoir East Dam